Do you wonder if Echeveria care is as easy as it looks?

 Then, once the threat of frost has passed, gradually move them back outside in the spring.

-Other people who want to enjoy these colorful plants, but don’t want houseplants, treat Echeveria like annuals and just plant anew each spring.
+Other people want to enjoy these colorful plants.
+However, they do not want houseplants, and they treat Echeveria like annuals and just plant new ones each spring.

 Like they’re used to in their native growing grounds, Echeveria like full sun.
-However, try to avoid these two things: drastic sunlight changes and summer afternoon full sun.
+Try to avoid these two things: drastic sunlight changes and summer afternoon full sun.

 Dramatic changes in lighting can stress plants out.
 If you are moving your plants outside in the spring, do it gradually.

-Burned leaves will not heal and since Echeveria keeps their leaves for a long time, it will look burned for a long time.
+Burned leaves will not heal.
+Since Echeveria keeps its leaves for a long time, it will look burned for a long period.

-If the damage is severe you will be best off to cut the head off the plant and let it re-grow from the stalk.
+If the damage is severe, you should cut the head off the plant.
+Then let it re-grow from the stalk.

 During the winter, when your plants are inside, put them near the brightest window in your house.

 Your plants will stretch if they don’t have enough sunlight.
 Ideally, you would put your plants near a south-facing window.
-If that isn’t an option, put them near a window that gets the most light.
+If that isn’t a choice, put them near a window that gets the most light.

-Furthermore, in their natural habitat, many Echeverias grow on rocky outcroppings at higher altitudes.
-For this reason they for the tightly compacted rosette, which clumps readily.
+Furthermore, in their natural habitat, many Echeveria grow on rocky outcroppings at higher altitudes.
+For this reason, they for the tightly compacted rosette, which clumps readily.

 Truly, it is one of the easiest plants to grow.